 - 36 EFRAG considers that the IASB should provide additional guidance to help implementation.
-In particular, provide more guidance and examples on: - (a) financing activities and from cash and cash equivalents to those that do or do not relate to the provision of financing to customers for entities that provide financial services (e.g. collection of funds from customers and investing these funds without as main business activity, without providing funding to clients);
+In particular, provide more guidance and examples on: - (a) financing activities that do not relate to the provision of financing to customers for entities that provide financial services (e.g. collection of funds from customers and investing these funds without as main business activity, without providing funding to clients);